Accounting (BS)

 MS Accounting Courses in Senior Undergraduate Year

-• A maximum of 15 units of MS Accounting courses can be taken in the senior year with a maximum of 6 units in Fall and 6 units in Spring.
+• A maximum of 15 units of MS Accounting courses can be taken in the senior year with a maximum of 9 units in each semester.

 • MACC 443 Accounting Ethics and Professional Responsibilities may be used to satisfy ACCT 443 Principles of Ethics and Professional Responsibility in Accounting.